ibinti/ibi-the-watch-cat/md/magsafe-power.md

 # magsafe power

+With the help of buck converters, I think the MagSafe power adapters that outlived their respective MacBooks can become excellent power sources for the 5V robotics projects.

 why magsafe has 5 pins?

 The classic Apple MagSafe connector for MacBooks has five pins. 🔌 The pins serve specific functions to ensure a safe and efficient charge.
 The design also allows for the connector to be reversible, meaning it can be plugged in facing either direction.